hillmermatthew/CreativeCodePortfolio/ChristmasScripts/README.md

-# RANDOM CHRISTMAS MOVIE SCRIPT GENERATOR
+# Random Christmas Movie Script Generator

 I created code that randomly generates Christmas movie scripts when given an input text file containing a bunch of pre-existing Christmas movie scripts, songs, and novels.
 You can try it out in a Google Colab python notebook [here](https://colab.research.google.com/drive/1vlSFQIlRDXxaOJbdhnjb9FOXrDqQx4X-), or download [the source code](christmasbook.py) and try to run it directly.
 Alternatively, you can view either of these example pdfs that I already generated: [1](christmas_novel1.pdf) or [2](christmas_novel2.pdf)